Rufus (software)

 Rufus (The Reliable USB Formatting Utility, with Source) is a free and open-source portable application for Microsoft Windows that can be used to format and create bootable USB flash drives or Live USBs.

 History

-Rufus was originally designed as a modern open source replacement for the HP USB Disk Storage Format Tool for Windows, which was primarily used to create DOS bootable USB flash drives.
+Rufus was originally designed as a modern open source replacement for the HP USB Disk Storage Format Tool for Windows, which was primarily used to create MS-DOS bootable USB flash drives.

-The first official release of Rufus, version 1.0.3 (earlier versions were internal/alpha only), was released on December 04, 2011, with originally only MS-DOS support.
+The first official release of Rufus, version 1.0.3 (earlier versions were internal/alpha only), was released on December 4, 2011, with originally only MS-DOS support.
 Version 1.0.4 introduced FreeDOS support and version 1.1.0 introduced ISO image support.
 Until 1.2.0, two separate versions were provided, with one for MS-DOS and one for FreeDOS.
 UEFI boot support was introduced with version 1.3.2, localization with 1.4.0 and Windows To Go with 2.0.
-The last version compatible with Windows XP and Vista is 2.18.
+The last version compatible with Windows XP and Vista is 2.18, while the last version compatible with Windows 7 operating systems is Rufus 3.22, as Rufus 4.0 increased the minimum version requirement to require Windows 8 or later.